All Episodes

 That'd help a lot of Democrats out there.

-I mean, the fact of the matter is Patterson hadn't done himself any good.
+I mean, the fact of the matter is, Patterson hadn't done himself any good.

 And that's saying something.

-I guarantee I guarantee you, and by the way, Patterson, how about this?
+And by the way, Patterson, how about this?

-Obama arrives in New York today to begin this week-long festive week at the U.N., do his speech in Troy, New York, and who's the first guy to greet him off the plane steps and Obama lands?
+Obama arrives in New York today to begin this week-long festive week at the U.N., do his speech in Troy, New York, and who's the first guy to greet him off the plane steps when Obama lands?

 It's Patterson.